tpascarella/sr50/docs/lifestyle/minimalism.md

 But as a minimalist, you purchase more useful items, items that are higher quality, at way better prices because you took the time to research it.
 In every aspect of the game, you become a *better shopper.* And if you genuinely enjoy shopping, imagine how much you will enjoy it once you actually *get good.*

+### "Will this be in the final system?"

+Some purchases, if you do them right, you never need to make again.
+This is a helpful question to ask when decided whether to buy something.
+When you finally get your shit together, will you still use this item consistently?

 ## ROI

 One of the biggest benefits of minimalism is that it builds very healthy and efficient spending habits.
 It isn't about living with a limited number of possessions, just restricting the things you own to the most important and valuable.